lucmos/website/content/authors/admin/_index.md

 I am a Ph.D. student at the Sapienza University of Rome in the Gladia research group led by Professor Emanuele Rodolà.

-I'm excited by many fields of Computer Science and in particular of *Artificial Intelligence*.
-Currently, my research focuses on **geometric deep learning**, **representation learning** and **reasoning**.
+I'm excited by many Computer Science fields and, in particular, by *Artificial Intelligence*.
+Currently, my research focuses on **geometric deep learning**, **representation learning**, and **reasoning**.

 I am a long time Linux user and open source enthusiast.
-When I can, I try to contribute back to the open source projects.
+When I can, I try to contribute back to the open-source community.

 <!--
 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.